You can reach us by telephone:

 E Card

-Please bring your e-card and photo ID with you on your first visit and a replacement receipt from your health insurance company in the case of a newborn.
-If you have not yet received your e-card or have forgotten it, we ask you to leave a deposit of € 80.
+Please bring your e-card and a photo ID with you on your first visit and, in the case of a newborn, a replacement receipt from your health insurance company.
+If you have not yet received your e-card or have forgotten it, we ask you to pay a deposit of € 100.

 kinderambulatorium-margareten-ordination_04